An Endowment of Black Glamour

 — Cole Arthur Riley

 Under the creative direction of Atelier Lincoln, The Conservatory is a society offering deep study into the intellects and aesthetics of Black Glamour.
-At the root of our work is the belief that Black Glamour is more than an aesthetic.

 Through carefully selected readings, archival materials, and intimate gatherings, we study the lives of Black Women who used glamour not just as appearance but as strategy, cadence and power.
 We convene to ask these questions: